google/applied-machine-learning-intensive/v2/05_clustering/01_k_means/slides.md

 ---

 # k-means Algorithm

 ![center](res/kmeans04.png)

 <!--
 Now, clusters are created around each of those three means.
-Every datapoint is put into a cluster based on which of the three centroids it's closest to, where close is defined by our distance metric.
+Every data point is put into a cluster based on which of the three centroids it's closest to, where close is defined by our distance metric.
 In this problem, the distance metric is just Euclidean distance in the plane.

 Image Details:
 * [kmeans04.png](https://brilliant.org/wiki/k-means-clustering/): Unlicensed
 -->

 ---

 # k-means Algorithm